Small Office Furniture

 To save money and make your little private nook look more inviting, visit some antique or used office furniture stores and look for unique pieces with some character.
 Paint the walls of the home office space a different color than the rest of the room, or buy some interesting looking wallpaper to go with your antique pieces.

-TYPES OF OFFICE LAYOUTS
+TYPES OF SMALL OFFICE LAYOUTS

 Office space planning is not an easy affair.
 You have to take into consideration accessibility, physical restrictions of the space, the diversity of your team, natural and artificial lighting, as well as noise reduction.
 Take a closer look at the types of office layouts to find which one suits you best.